3.1 – Are you a trader or investor, or both?

 Trader: anyone who buys and sells with the intention of profiting from the price rise.

-Unlike what most people think, losses also are recommended to be declared.
+Unlike what most people think, losses are also recommended to be declared.
 Hiding trading activity on the exchange from the IT department could mean trouble, especially in case of any IT scrutiny (IT scrutiny is when the assessing income tax officer (AO) demands you to meet him and give an explanation on your IT returns).
-The chances of getting a call for scrutiny are higher when the IT department systems/algorithms pick up trading activity on your PAN, but the same not declared on your ITR.
+The chances of getting a call for scrutiny are higher when the IT department systems/algorithms pick up trading activity on your PAN, but the same is not declared on your ITR.

-Similarly, if you are trading F&O or intraday equity trading, you compulsorily have to classify yourself as a trader, but you can still show your long term investments under the capital gains head to get the benefit of LTCG being exempt from taxes.
+Similarly, if you are trading F&O or intraday equity trading, you compulsorily have to classify yourself as a trader, but you can still show your long-term investments under the capital gains head to get the benefit of LTCG being exempt from taxes.

 Before we wrap this chapter, here are some interesting links that you should read through.